 - A record of service on volunteer and/or public boards

-- Must be a resident of Miami-Dade for at least 24 months
+Candidates must be a resident of Miami-Dade for at least 24 months.
+Please download the detailed board member role description (pdf) for more information.

 All board members are expected to attend the monthly meeting of the board, and actively participate as a member of at least one board committee which meets monthly, in addition to the meeting of the board as a whole.
 Each board member is required to file financial disclosure statements and abide by the Florida Code of Ethics.